nchenderson/elements-nonpar-stat/docs/08-densityestimation.md

 (\#eq:approx-var-hist)
 \end{eqnarray}

-* For a more detailed description of the above approximation see @scott1979.
+* For a more detailed description of the above approximation see @scott1979 or Chapter 6 of @wasserman2006.

 * Note that large bin widths will reduce the variance of $\hat{f}_{h_{n}}^{H}(x)$.